do Not Apply to Blogs. This is not Prudent, nor Lawful.

 television, or motion picture.
 O.R.S.
 31.205, 31.
 210.

-the list of publications or broadcasts to include Internet blogs."
+The Oregon Legislature has not expanded the list of publications or broadcasts to include Internet blogs."

 "Because the statements at issue in this case were posted on an Internet blog, they do not fall under Oregon's retraction statutes."